The GOP aid Bush with cover-ups. On a party line vote,

 The New York Democrat's bid to establish the panel — which would have also made recommendations on how to improve the government's disaster response apparatus — failed to win the two-thirds majority needed to overcome procedural hurdles.
 Clinton got only 44 votes, all from Democrats and independent Sen. Jim Jeffords of Vermont.
 Fifty-four Republicans all voted no.

-I suppose they think that if they only conduct partisan inquiries cover-ups they can save Bush's image and achieve some of their fat-cat tax-cutting goals, privatize social security, etc. Meanwhile, Bush's poll numbers are falling.
+partisan inquiries cover-ups they can save Bush's image and achieve some of their fat-cat tax-cutting goals, privatize social security, etc. Meanwhile,

 The hurricane, alone, does not appear to have taken any significant toll on Mr. Bush's overall job approval rating, which remains stuck virtually where it has been since early summer.
 But the findings do suggest that the slow federal response to the hurricane has increased public doubts about the Bush administration's effectiveness.
 Fifty-six percent of Americans said they were now less confident about the government's ability to respond to a terrorist attack or natural disaster.